CHRIS TELLS IT LIKE IT IS

-In 1970 the responsibility for fox control passed to the London boroughs, and many in south and west London started trapping and shooting foxes, and gassing their dens with cyanide.
+In 1970 the responsibility for fox control was passed, without legal obligation or compulsion, to the London boroughs, and many in south and west London started trapping and shooting foxes, and gassing their dens with cyanide.

 Bromley once had a full-time fox control officer who killed over 300 foxes a year, mostly by shooting them in people’s gardens with a 12-bore shotgun.
 For two days a week he was assisted by another council employee.
 However, their combined efforts had no discernible impact on fox numbers and Bromley, along with the other London boroughs, ceased its fox control measures in the 1980s.

 We could not even stop the early spread of foxes into London, let alone reduce numbers, an all-too-familiar story with foxes generally.